 How much luggage do you travel with?

 We started with just a 40 liters backpack each.
-After three years we just added a small day backpack and a handbag.
+After three years we just added a small day backpack and a handbag so that is our packing list for house sitters.
 Keeping it as light as possible!

 How has the pandemic changed your traveling / house-sitting lifestyle?